vsx-gh/PfE_Capstone/README.txt

 between readings.
 If the APIs change their limits, you may need to adjust this value.

-6) Once you have collected some data, you can run tempsVis.py to prepare a source file for your visualization.
-This will generate data.tsv, a tab-separated file needed by d3Vis.html. d3Vis.html will be the line graph that represents the data you collected.
-PLEASE NOTE: Google Chrome does not allow opening local files by default, so you will have to do some finagling to get that to work.
-In my experience, Firefox does not throw up the same roadblocks.
-If your d3Vis.html is blank, try opening it in Firefox to see your graph.
+6) Once you have collected some data, you can run tempsPlotly.py to create a visualization.
+The code uses the Plotly Python line graph API and outputs an HTML and opens it in your default browser.
+You can export the graphic to a static .PNG image, and you can also upload your results to Plotly and host it with them.